-Benefit Description You pay After the calendar year deductible Physical, speech, and occupational habilitative and rehabilitative therapies 60 visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$30 per office visit Qualified Physical therapists Occupational therapists Note: We cover physical and occupational therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan Outpatient cardiac rehabilitation following a heart transplant, bypass surgery or a myocardial infarction, is provided at a Plan facility for up to 12 weeks for Phase II and Phase III combined \$30 per office visit Not covered: All charges Long-term habilitative and rehabilitative therapy • Therapy that we determine will not significantly improve your condition Exercise programs Speech therapy 60 visits per person per calendar year \$30 per office visit Note: We cover speech therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan.
-Not covered: All charges Speech therapy for psychosocial and/or developmental delays, such as but not limited to, childhood stuttering Hearing services (testing, treatment, and supplies) For treatment related to illness or injury, including evaluation and diagnostic hearing tests performed by an M.D., D.O., or audiologist \$20 per office visit to a primary care physician \$30 per office visit to a specialist Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children .
-External hearing aids For benefits for the devices, see Section 5(a) Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants Orthopedic and prosthetic devices Not covered: All charges Hearing services that are not shown as covered
+Benefit Description You pay After the calendar year deductible Physical, speech, and occupational habilitative and rehabilitative therapies 60 visits per person, per calendar year for physical or occupational therapy or a combination of both for the services of each of the following: \$30 per office visit Qualified Physical therapists Occupational therapists Note: We only cover therapy when a physician: • Orders the care; • Identifies the specific professional skills the patient requires and the medical necessity for skilled services; and • Indicates the length of time the services are needed.
+Note: We cover physical and occupational therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan • Outpatient cardiac rehabilitation following a qualifying event/ condition is provided at a Plan facility for up to 12 weeks for Phase II and Phase III combined \$30 per office visit Not covered: All charges • Long-term habilitative and rehabilitative therapy • Therapy that we determine will not significantly improve your condition Exercise programs Speech therapy 60 visits per person per calendar year \$30 per office visit Note: We cover speech therapy under the Home health services benefit when provided by a home health agency as part of an authorized home treatment plan.
+Not covered: All charges • Speech therapy for psychosocial and/or developmental delays, such as but not limited to, childhood stuttering Hearing services (testing, treatment, and supplies) • For treatment related to illness or injury, including evaluation and \$20 per office visit to a primary care physician diagnostic hearing tests performed by an M.D., D.O., or audiologist \$30 per office visit to a specialist Note: For routine hearing screening performed during a child's preventive care visit, see Section 5(a) Preventive care, children .
+External hearing aids For benefits for the devices, see Section 5(a) Orthopedic • Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants and prosthetic devices